joshuawongweichuan/bitbucket-template/minutes/20240808-TeamMeeting.md

 `any questions or comments not covered by the above sections`

-Meeting closed at:  XX:XX PM
+Meeting closed at:  21:40 PM